Jumping Spiders Salticidae

 If symptoms continue to worsen for more than 24 hours, it’s crucial to seek medical attention.
 If possible, bring the spider to the doctor for proper identification and treatment.
 Learn more about spider bites here.

-In some cases, jumping spiders will bite in defense, but their bite is not poisonous.
+In some cases, jumping spiders will bite in defense, but their bite is not venomous.
 As such, jumping spiders are not considered a large danger to humans, especially given that these spiders are more likely to run away from people than attack them.
 Jumping spiders do possess fangs and produce venom, but the venom is not a medical threat.

 Jumping spider retreats may be built under furniture, in drapery folds, between books on bookshelves, in cracks found in wood floors, around door and window molding, etc. Outside retreats may be found under loose bark, between leaves, etc. Indoors, spiders will usually be found hunting around windows and doors because more insects are attracted to these areas and their vision is best in sunlit areas.
 Outdoors, jumping spiders are commonly seen running over tree bark, under stones and boards, on bushes, fences, decks and the outside of buildings, especially sunny areas.